memgraph/docs/products/memgraph/v1.2.0/reference_guide/tensorflow.md

 ### Introduction

-Memgraph Parallel Tensorflop Op is a way to speed up performance of queries in a data parallel way.
+Memgraph Parallel Tensorflop Op is a way to speed up the performance of queries in a data-parallel way.
 The parallelization is done by splitting the input list into chunks, running the query on each chunk of the input list independently and simply concatenating the results into a single tensor.

 ### API

-The inputs, outputs and errors are all equivalent to the regular Memgraph Tensorflow Op, with the exception of the parallel op having one addional attribute
+The inputs, outputs, and errors are all equivalent to the regular Memgraph TensorFlow Op, with the exception of the parallel op having one additional attribute

   * `num_workers`, default: `2`

-`num_workers` determines how many parallel connections to Memgraph the parallel Tensorflow Op will maintain and into how many chunks the input list is broken.
+`num_workers` determines how many parallel connections to Memgraph the parallel TensorFlow Op will maintain and into how many chunks the input list is broken.

 ### Important Considerations and Semantic Differences

-Under the hood, the Parallel Tensorflow Op runs each of your queries as several independent queries.
+Under the hood, the Parallel TensorFlow Op runs each of your queries as several independent queries.
 The exact number matches the `num_workers` attribute.

 Your input list is split into chunks, such that every worker gets a chunk of approximately equal size.
-The only way to utilize paralleism is to use input lists.
+The only way to utilize parallelism is to use input lists.

 Since the queries are independent, the queries' semantics can change depending on the number of workers.
-Running with a single worker is semantically equivalent of using the regular Memgraph Tensorflow Op.
+Running with a single worker is semantically equivalent to using the regular Memgraph TensorFlow Op.
 Running with multiple workers, any query which assumes it's seeing all the results is likely to produce unexpected results.